kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 ### Q36
 All of the following statements about *Herceptin* are correct, EXCEPT:

-	A. It is a form of immunotherapy as opposed to chemotherapy - T
+	A. It is a form of immunotherapy as opposed to chemotherapy
-	B. Patients receiving Herceptin need regular cardiac function monitoring - T
+	B. Patients receiving Herceptin need regular cardiac function monitoring
-	C. It can be used in combination with paclitaxel as a first-line agent for metastatic breast cancer with HER2 overexpression - T
+	C. It can be used in combination with paclitaxel as a first-line agent for metastatic breast cancer with HER2 overexpression
-	D. Up to 40% of patients may get an infusion reaction in the first 24 hours - T
+	D. Up to 40% of patients may get an infusion reaction in the first 24 hours
-	E. Polycythaemia and leukaemia may occur - FALSE
+	E. Polycythaemia and leukaemia may occur
 #### Answer: D. Up to 40% of patients may get an infusion reaction in the first 24 hours - *FALSE* = E. Polycythaemia and leukaemia may occur

+#### Herceptin Facts - LEARN
-- Herceptin is the first humanised antibody (immunotherapy) approved for the treatment of HER2-positive metastatic breast cancer
+- First humanised antibody (*immunotherapy*) approved for
+	- treatment of HER2-positive metastatic breast cancer
-- Herceptin is designed to target and block the function of HER2 protein overexpression
+- Designed to target and block function of HER2 protein overexpression
-- Herceptin administration can result in the development of certain heart problems
+- Administration can result in development of heart problems
-	- including congestive heart failure
+	- including *congestive heart failure*
 - Severe allergic reactions, infusion reactions, and lung problems have been observed
-- Anaemia and leucopenia have also been reported when it is used in combination with chemotherapy.
+- Anaemia and leucopenia have also been reported
+	- when used in combination with chemotherapy

 ### Q37
 The *sensitivity of a test* is defined by which one of the following:

 	A. True positives / (true positives + false positives)
 	B. True positives / (true positives + false negatives)
-	C. True negatives / (true negatives + false positives) - F
+	C. True negatives / (true negatives + false positives)
-	D. True negatives / (true negatives + false negatives) - F
+	D. True negatives / (true negatives + false negatives)
-	E. True positives / (true negatives + false positives) - F
+	E. True positives / (true negatives + false positives)
 #### Answer: A. True positives / (true positives + false positives) - *FALSE* = B. True positives / (true positives + false negatives)

 #### Test Results: Sensitivity, Specificity, PPV, NPV - LEARN
 - Sensitivity
-	- Probability of a positive diagnosis in all patients with the disease.
+	- Probability of a positive diagnosis in *all patients with disease*
 	- Sensitivity = true positives / (true positives + false negatives)
 - Specificity
-	- Probability of a negative diagnosis in all patients without the disease.
+	- Probability of a negative diagnosis in *all patients without the disease*
 	- Specificity = true negatives / (true negatives + false positives)

 - Positive Predictive Value (PPV)
-	- Ability of a test to correctly report patients with disease in all patients who test positive
+	- Correctly report patients with disease in *all patients who test positive*
 	- Positive predictive value = true positives / (true positives + false positives)
 - Negative predictive value
-	- Ability of a test to correctly report patients **without** disease in all patients who test negative
+	- Correctly report patients **without** disease in *all patients who test negative*
 	- Negative predictive value= true negatives / (true negatives + false negatives)

 ### Q38
 Risk factors for *oesophageal carcinoma* include all of the following, EXCEPT:

-	A. Vitamin A deficiency - T
+	A. Vitamin A deficiency
-	B. Opium ingestion - T
+	B. Opium ingestion
-	C. High intake of tannic acid - T
+	C. High intake of tannic acid
-	D. Pharyngeal pouch - FALSE
+	D. Pharyngeal pouch
-	E. Lye strictures - T
+	E. Lye strictures
 #### Answer: A. Vitamin A deficiency - *FALSE* = D. Pharyngeal pouch
-- Oesophageal carcinoma accounts for around 2% of all malignant disease in the UK
+- Oesophageal carcinoma accounts for 2% of all malignant disease in UK

-#### Oesophageal Carcinoma: Risk Factors
+#### Oesophageal Carcinoma: Risk Factors - LEARN
 - Barratt’s oesophagus
 - Lye strictures
 - Smoking